Spring Boot Method Security with SAPL

 Setting Up Method Security

-SAPL extends the Spring Security framework’s method security features.
-To activate SAPL’s method security for single decisions, add the @EnableSaplMethodSecurity Lombok annotation to your SecurityConfiguration class.
+SAPL extends Spring Security’s method security features.
+To activate SAPL method security for individual authorization decisions, add the @EnableSaplMethodSecurity annotation to your SecurityConfiguration class.

 @Configuration